GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/iwa.md

 ## Make SPNEGO the Default Authentication Mechanism

-Now applications can request SPNEGO authentication, but what if you want to make Duo your default authentication mechanism?
+Now applications can request SPNEGO authentication, but what if you want to make it your default authentication mechanism?
 You can follow these instructions:

 1. Navigate to `Configuration` > `Manage Authentication`.
 1. Select the `Default Authentication Method` tab.